spearwolf/legendary-mazes/README.md

 #### Getting Started

-1. install the module in your project
+1. Install the module in your project

 ```sh
 npm i legendary-mazes
 ```

-2. import what you need ..
+2. Import what you need

 ```js
 import {MazeGrid, RecursiveBacktracker, ...} from 'legendary-mazes';